Macbright007/robotsBlog/README.md

 ## Task

-Create a blog that can create, post content and view content.
+Create a blog that can create, post content and view commented post.

 ### Link